BCDigSchol/rgov-data-mining/README.md

 # Intro
-This [Python script](https://github.com/BCDigSchol/rgov-data-mining/blob/master/scrape.py) can be used to mine public submission comments from [regulations.gov](https://www.regulations.gov/) and output the data as a CSV file.
-It was tested with Python 2.7 and Python 3.
+This [Python script](https://github.com/BCDigSchol/rgov-data-mining/blob/master/scrape.py) can be used to data mine public submission comments from [regulations.gov](https://www.regulations.gov/) and output the data as a CSV file.
+It was tested with [Python 2.7](https://www.python.org/download/releases/2.7/) and [Python 3.6.4](https://www.python.org/downloads/release/python-364/).

 # Start Here